DistanceDevelopment/mrds/README.md

 point sampling.
 It is used in program [DISTANCE](http://www.ruwpa.st-and.ac.uk/distance/) as one of the analysis engines.
 Supported double observer configurations include independent, trial and removal.
 All options in mrds are not yet fully supported via DISTANCE.

+Download [Windows package binary](https://docs.google.com/folder/d/0B77g1ScdUwVeOVJNUVVGS0YtWE0/edit).
+From link, browse to mrds and then click on the version of the package you want.
+You should see a listing of the package contents as files.
+Select File/Download.
-Download [Windows package binary](https://github.com/downloads/jlaake/mrds/mrds_2.0.9.zip).
-From R menu, use Packages\Install from Local Zip file and browse to location of downloaded zip.
+To install in R, from the R menu, use Packages\Install from Local Zip file and browse to location of downloaded zip.

 Download [package source files](https://github.com/jlaake/mrds/archive/master.zip)